 - Check overpressure devices for signs of leakage

-- Visually inspect safety and relief valves for sealing wire (assuring valve setting hasn’t been altered)
+- Visually inspect safety and relief valves for sealing wire, to ensure the valve setting

 FM Global offers more information on boiler and pressure vessel overpressure.

 Maintaining a boiler isn’t as simple as adding water and walking away.
 Treating that water, known as feedwater, helps maintain steam purity and the long-term integrity of your pressure parts.
 Without feedwater treatment, minerals and other compounds remain in the water, leading to corrosion, pitting, and buildup in boiler components.

 Boiler water should be treated to avoid these issues.
 Remove suspended solids with filters and dissolved gas by deaeration.
 Have some sort of feedwater treatment in place and monitor it regularly.
 In some cases, a simple water softener does the trick.

 When it comes to boiler feedwater treatment, FM Global advises you to:

 - Test your boiler water on a regular basis

 - Follow your water treatment company’s recommendation for types and quantities of chemicals to add to your boiler water

 - Document chemical use